Starting a Texas LLC

 Federal income tax: Most LLCs in Texas (with default tax elections, owned by U.S. persons) are “tax-reporting entities” with the IRS and not “tax-paying” entities.
 Meaning, because default LLCs are pass-through entities, the LLC owners report and pay taxes on their personal US income tax return (Form 1040).

-Once the IRS has issued an EIN Number to your Texas LLC, you can open a business checking account.
+Once the IRS has issued an EIN Number to your Texas Limited Liability Company, you can open a business checking account.

 Since banks in Texas all have their own rules and regulations, we recommend calling a few banks to determine the following: